jaweria332/jaweria332/README.md

 ## I'm a Student, Enthusiastic learner,ML/DL Practioner, Developer, and Teacher!

-- ☘️ I'm currently working on Frontend Web Development.
+- ☘️ I'm currently working on some basic AI Project.
-- 🌱 I’m currently learning ML, DL and Software Development.
+- 👩‍💻 I'm currently learning ML, DL and Data Analysis.
 - 👯 I’m looking to collaborate with other content developer.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: Singing is my hobby apart from studies and learning.